 - To provide a flexible structure of provision to meet children’s special needs.

 - To provide a differentiated curriculum to meet the individual needs of all children.

-- To maintain a system of record keeping that will facilitate identification and monitoring of inclusion, SEN and G&T, at all levels.
+- To maintain a system of record keeping that will facilitate identification and monitoring of inclusion, SEND and more able, at all levels.

 - To involve parents and carers as partners in the education of their children.